hhr961/hhr961/README.md

 - 👋 Hi, I am Ho Hong Rong.
 - 🏫 I am currently pursuing a degree in Economics and Management at Singapore Institute of Management University of London (SIM-UOL).
-- 💼 I am keen to have the opportunity to learn and grow professionally as an analyst.
+- 💼 I am looking for opportunity to learn and grow professionally as an analyst.
 - 📫 HHRRPP96@gmail.com

 <!---